 On February 2016, FASB issued Leases (Topic 842), which generally requires companies to recognize operating and financing lease liabilities and corresponding right-of-use assets on the balance sheet.
 In July 2018, FASB issued ASU No. 2018-10, Codification Improvements to Topic 842: Leases, and ASU No. 2018-11, Leases (Topic 842): Targeted Improvements.
 Topic 842 became effective for the Company for the annual period beginning on January 1, 2022, the impact was recorded retroactively at the beginning of the period of adoption through a cumulative-effect adjustment.
 We elected the practical expedients, which permits us to not reassess (i) whether any expired or existing contracts are or contain leases, (ii) the lease classification for any expired leases and (iii) indirect costs for any existing leases.
-In addition, we have elected the practical expedients to not separate lease and non-lease components for both lessee and lessor relationships and to not apply the recognition requirements to leases with terms of less than 12 months.
-Upon adoption of ASC 842 on January 1, 2022, we recognized operating lease right of use (ROU) assets of \$13.2 million and operating lease liabilities of \$13.4 million on our Consolidated Balance Sheet.
+In addition, we have elected the practical expedients to leases with terms of less than 12 months.
+Upon adoption of ASC 842 on January 1, 2022, we recognized operating lease right of use (ROU) assets of \$13.2 million and operating lease liabilities of \$13.4 million on Consolidated Balance Sheet.
 The adoption of ASC 842 did not have a material impact on the Consolidated Statements of Operations or Cash Flows.

 On May 3, 2021, the FASB issued ASU 2021-04, Earnings Per Share (Topic 260), Debt-Modifications and Extinguishments (Subtopic 470-50), Compensation-Stock Compensation (Topic 718), and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Issuer's Accounting for Certain Modifications or Exchanges of Freestanding Equity-Classified Written Call Options.
 This new standard provides clarification and reduces diversity in an issuer's accounting for modifications or exchanges of freestanding equity-classified written call options (such as warrants) that remain equity classified after modification or exchange.
 This standard was effective for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
-Under this standard, issuers should apply the new standard prospectively to modifications or exchanges occurring after the effective date of the new standard.
+Under this standard, issuer should apply the new standard prospectively to modifications or exchanges occurring after the effective date of the new standard.
 Early adoption is permitted, including adoption in an interim period.
 If an issuer elects to early adopt the new standard in an interim period, the guidance should be applied as of the beginning of the fiscal year that includes that interim period.
 The standard was adopted and applied prospectively by the Company as of January 1, 2022, but the adoption and application did not have an impact on the Company's financial statements and disclosures, including interim periods.